-Pastoral counseling combines counseling with theological training to offer patients a unique and integrated approach to therapeutic treatment.
+Pastoral counseling combines counseling with theological training to offer clients a unique and integrated approach to therapeutic treatment.
 A pastoral counselor is a licensed mental health professional who has also had religious training and/or theological education.
-Clinical Services are non-sectarian and respect the spiritual commitments, religious beliefs and traditions of patients, including couples, families, mental health patients and substance abusers.
+Clinical services are non-sectarian and respect the spiritual commitments, religious beliefs and traditions of clients, including couples, families, mental health clients and substance abusers.
 Pastoral counseling may incorporate collaborative community based services, training and education to improve the well-being of person in need.

 Pastoral counselors provide therapeutic support and spiritual guidance to people in need of all ages and circumstances.
 The unique orientation and listening perspective that pastoral counselors provide helps those in need find peace, forgiveness and acceptance.